GiovineItalia/Gadfly.jl/docs/src/index.md

 cd $HOME/JuliaGadflySysImage
 ```

-one can complile Gadfly.jl and create the sysimage as follows:
+one can compile Gadfly.jl and create the sysimage as follows:

 ```julia
 (@v.1.4) pkg> add PackageCompiler